Cricket in Pakistan: International cricket

+Men's national team

 Cricket is considered the most popular sport in Pakistan.
 After the partition of India in 1947 and the formation of Pakistan, Pakistan played its first official match in 1952 under the captaincy of Abdul Kardar against the republic of India in 1952 registering their first Test victory in Lucknow.
 Women's cricket developed later in Pakistan with the women's national team playing their first match in 1997.

 The national cricket team of Pakistan is governed by the Pakistan Cricket Board (PCB) - a permanent member of the International Cricket Council (ICC).
-Pakistan national teams regularly participate in international home and away series - with the major series being against arch-rival India.
+Pakistan national teams regularly participate in international home and away series.
 In addition, the Pakistan men's national team participates in the following major international tournaments: